The Importance Of Affection And Love In Relationships

 Research shows that social connection is essential to overall well-being and physical health.
 Some individuals may be more outgoing than others.
 However, humans require love and affection from others, whether in close relationships or with a larger group of people.
 Some people may wish to be surrounded by numerous friends and constantly communicate with others because they love people.
 Others may feel content with their family or a few close friends.

-The importance of love and affection can vary depending on an individual's lifestyle, experiences, and preferences.
+The importance of affection and love can vary depending on an individual's lifestyle, experiences, and preferences.
 However, going without love, affection, and connection can have physical, mental, and emotional consequences.

 How we understand love and affection may be influenced by infancy and childhood.
 During this period, the most emotional, physical, and psychological growth occurs.
 Who we are as adults can partially depend on what we experience as a child.